ASA1976/RAP-BTL/call_test.md

 The
 ['test_stdfunction_clang++.txt'](http://github.com/ASA1976/RAP-BTL/blob/master/test_stdfunction_clang%2B%2B.txt)
-file indicates that there were a total of 201 instructions executed within the object images, 22 call return addresses pushed and popped on the stack from within the object image code (when incorporating the corresponding Assembly output observations), the new and delete run operators were called and 2 heap memory allocations and deallocations each were requested.
+file indicates that there were a total of 201 instructions executed within the object images, 22 call return addresses were pushed on to the stack from within the object image code (when incorporating the corresponding Assembly output observations), the new and delete run operators were called and 2 heap memory allocations and deallocations each were requested.

 #### ::invocation Debugger Output